 The Company evaluates assets for potential impairment when events or changes in circumstances indicate the carrying value of the assets may not be recoverable.
 Recoverability is measured by comparing the book values of the assets to the expected future net undiscounted cash flows that the assets are expected to generate.
-If such assets are considered to be impairment to be recognized is measured by the amount by which the book values of the assets exceed their fair value.
-The Company has not recognized any impairment losses or had triggering events related to its underlying assets for the three months ended March 31, 2023 and 2022.
+If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the book values of the assets exceed their fair value.
+The Company has not recognized any impairment losses or had triggering events related to its underlying assets for the six months ended June 30, 2023.